Banana Peanut Butter Breakfast Smoothie with a Delicious Hint of Nutmeg

 Substitute the peanut butter for peanut butter powder, almond butter or another seed or nut butter of your choice.
 You can also use protein powder if you don’t like or can’t eat peanut butter.
 As chocolate pairs well with bananas, a chocolate protein powder would work well.

-If gluten is a problem, you can substitute the oats with 1 or 2 tablespoon of chia seeds or flax seeds to maintain the fibre benefits.
+If gluten is a problem, you can substitute the oats with 1 or 2 tablespoons of chia seeds or flax seeds to maintain the fibre benefits.

 And finally, a touch of cocoa powder will make this morning smoothie a decadent treat.